-So in memory of the victims and in a support of the residents of Newtown, why not indulge in some random acts of kindness?
+When the world is spinning around with nothing but troubling news, why not indulge in some random acts of kindness?
 Acts of kindness can run the gamut from simple to involved, but regardless of the effort, they have a similar effect.
 Science show that kindness is contagious, “when we see someone else help another person it gives us a good feeling, which in turn causes us to go out and do something altruistic ourselves,” one study found.
-If we can all practice kindness with the Sandy Hook kids in mind, maybe we can indeed turn tragedy into beauty.

 The ways in which we can be kind are infinite, but here are some basic, quick ideas to jumpstart the kindness revolution.